PeiLi-Sandman/peili.github.io/_pages/about.md

 News
 ===
+- 10/2022: I will present one paper at TRB 2023, looking forward to meeting new and old friends!
 - 9/2022: I have joined the University of Wisconsin-Madison as a research scientist.
 - 6/2022: One [paper](https://doi.org/10.1177/03611981221094289) has been published in the Transportation Research Record: Journal of the Transportation Research.
 - 4/2022: One [paper](https://ascelibrary.org/doi/full/10.1061/JTEPBS.0000697) has been published in the Journal of Transportation Engineering, Part A: Systems.